rohan-varma/rohan-varma.github.io/_posts/2017-8-24-Regularization.md

 2) As a term added to the loss function of our model which penalizes some function of our parameters, thereby introducing a tradeoff between minimizing the original loss function and ensuring our weights do not deviate too much from what we want them to be.

 3) As a constraint on the model which we are trying to learn.
-This means we can take the original optimization problem and frame it in a constrained fashion, thereby ensuring that the magnitude of our weights never exceed a certain threshold (in the case of $$ L2 $$ regularization.
+This means we can take the original optimization problem and frame it in a constrained fashion, thereby ensuring that the magnitude of our weights never exceed a certain threshold (in the case of $$ L2 $$ regularization).

 4) As a method of reducing the function search space $$ H $$ to a new function search space $$ H' $$ that is smaller than $$ H $$.
 Without regularization, we may search for our optimal function $$ h $$ in a much larger space, and constraining this to a smaller subspace can lead us to select models with better generalization ability.